Welcome to the Department of Agriculture Environment and Rural Affair's (DAERA) Publication Scheme.

 Who we are and what we do

-The Department of Agriculture Environment and Rural Affairs(DAERA) aims to promote sustainable economic growth and the development of the countryside.
+DAERA’s vision places sustainability at the heart of a living, working, active landscape, valued by everyone.
 The Department assists the competitive development of the agri-food, fishing and forestry sectors of the Northern Ireland economy, having regard for the need of the consumers, the welfare of animals and the conservation and enhancement of the environment.

 Roles and responsibilities

 We provide a business development service for farmers and growers, and a veterinary service with administration of animal health and welfare.